-Synonyms of Beaucarnea recurvata (7) (Updated on 1-9-21): Beaucarnea inermis (S.Watson) Rose, Dasylirion inerme S.Watson, Dasylirion recurvatum (K.Koch & Fintelm.)
+Synonyms of Beaucarnea recurvata (7) (Updated on 10-8-21 from Plants of the World Online): Beaucarnea inermis (S.Watson) Rose, Dasylirion inerme S.Watson, Dasylirion recurvatum (K.Koch & Fintelm.)
 J.F.Macbr., Nolina recurvata (K.Koch & Fintelm.)
 Hemsl., Pincenectia linifolia K.Koch & Fintelm., Pincenectia recurvata K.Koch & Fintelm., Pincenectia tuberculata K.Koch & Fintelm.

 Beaucarnea recurvata Lem. is the correct and accepted scientific name for the Ponytail Palm.
 The genus and species were both first named and described as such by (Antoine) Charles Lemaire in Illustration Horticole in 1861.

-Plants of the World Online by Kew still lists 13 species in the Beaucarnea genus (as of 1-9-21 when I am updating this page).
-It is a member of the plant family Asparagaceae with 118 genera.
-Those numbers could change as updates are made.
+Plants of the World Online by Kew still lists 13 species in the Beaucarnea genus (as of 10-8-21 when this page was last updated).
+It is a member of the plant family Asparagaceae with 120 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.